kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 16: March 17, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Worked on section 2.
+I also started learning about Docker from the Docker Mastery course (Section 1).

+**Thoughts**: Started learning about Docker.
+I have a lot, when I say a lot means a lot, to learn about it.
+I don't even know what a container means per se, but I believe the course I bought is a good one and I can learn so much from it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/baa6751289bfa7f9c546566d367364cc71e5f7aa)

+---

 ### Day 15: March 16, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Watched some lectures on Udemy and worked on the mean-course app.